As you explore your adoption options, you may be wondering, how much does it cost to adopt from the Philippines?

 Any adoption agency that is Hague-accredited will want to be the first to tell you they are and will proudly show documentation of their Hague credentials for prospective adoptive parents to see without having to be asked.

-We strongly encourage you to do your homework to prevent yourself from being a victim of greedy, untrustworthy agencies claiming to want to help you, yet in reality they are a wolf in sheep’s clothing.
+We strongly encourage you to do your homework to prevent yourself from being a victim of greedy, untrustworthy agencies claiming to want to help you, yet in reality, they are a wolf in sheep’s clothing.

 Many adoptive parents are desperate to adopt a child and are willing to pay thousands of dollars to do so.

-Vet Your Adoption Agency Before Reaching for Your Wallet
+Vet Your Adoption Agency Before Reaching For Your Wallet

-It is common knowledge that the adoption process can be very expensive, so most couples pay whatever is asked of them without even giving it a second thought.
+It is common knowledge that the adoption process can be very expensive, so most couples pay for whatever is asked of them without even giving it a second thought.

 This makes it easy to take advantage of prospective adoptive individuals wishing to adopt, as they already expect to pay out a lot of money and don’t think twice.

-One story in particular comes to mind of a couple spending almost 100K to adopt their first child.
+One story, in particular, comes to mind of a couple spending almost 100K to adopt their first child.
 They used a different adoption agency when they adopted their second child, and they paid much less than 50K that time.
 Please, be careful!

 There are things you can do to help protect yourself from being taken advantage of.
 We STRONGLY encourage you to do the following with every adoption agency you consider using.